codeforeurope/open311-android/README.md

 # Running tests

 The org.codeforamerica.open311 subproject contains tests.
 There is an issue with the `servers.json` resource, sometimes I cannot load or refresh it.
 I found that invalidating/restarting Android Studio most of the times clears this issue.
+Another method is to force a Gradle sync by simply adding and deleting a space which will make the IDE ask you to sync.

 ## Contributing